 The Office of Institutional Access and Equity can be reached at 214-768-3601 or firstname.lastname@example.org.
 IAE is located in Perkins Administration Building, Room 204.

 The Office of Institutional Access and Equity works collaboratively with schools and departments across campus to help promote an environment that is free from discrimination and harassment.
 Responsibilities of the office include:

 - Addressing concerns and complaints of discrimination on a protected basis from students, faculty, staff, applicants and visitors

-- Affirmative Action Plan
+- Annually updating and maintaining the University’s Affirmative Action Plan

 Statement of Nondiscrimination

 Southern Methodist University (SMU) will not discriminate in any employment practice, education program, education activity, or admissions on the basis of race, color, religion, national origin, sex, age, disability, genetic information, or veteran status.
 SMU’s commitment to equal opportunity includes nondiscrimination on the basis of sexual orientation and gender identity and expression.
-The Executive Director for Access and Equity/Title IX1 Coordinator is designated to handle inquiries regarding the nondiscrimination policies, including the prohibition of sex discrimination under Title IX.
+The Executive Director for Access and Equity/Title IX Coordinator is designated to handle inquiries regarding the nondiscrimination policies, including the prohibition of sex discrimination under Title IX1.
 The Executive Director/Title IX Coordinator may be reached at the Perkins Administration Building, Room 204, 6425 Boaz Lane, Dallas, TX 75205, 214-768-3601, firstname.lastname@example.org.
 Inquiries regarding the application of Title IX may also be directed to the Assistant Secretary for Civil Rights of the U.S. Department of Education.

 1 Title IX of the Education Amendments of 1972, 20 U.S.C. §§ 1681-1688.